 Stop off for a drink at Y Mochyn Du, a traditional-style pub with a good range of Welsh ciders and ales, before dinner at the Potted Pig.
 This former bank vault in the city centre is now a restaurant which specialises in Italian-inspired food using local Welsh ingredients.
 It’s also got an impressively huge range of gins and, to go with the name, your drinks come with a side of crispy pork scratchings.

 Head over to Cardiff Bay, where a huge urban regeneration project has transformed the city’s old docklands.
 They were originally used to ship coal out from the Welsh Valleys but are now a mixture of modern architecture and renovated historic buildings.
-Start at the Senedd – the Welsh Assembly’s parliament building – where you can take a free tour to find out more about the building and the Welsh political system.
+Start at the Senedd – the Welsh Assembly’s parliament building – where you can take a free tour to find out more about the building and the Welsh political system (open 10.30am–4.30pm).
 You can also look around the red-brick Pierhead Building and the white wooden Norwegian Church where author Roald Dahl was christened, which is now an arts centre and café.

 The bay’s most recognisable building though is the Millennium Centre, where you can see opera, music and theatre performances.
 The copper-coloured frontage has a poem by Welsh poet Gwyneth Lewis built into it which is lit up by night.
 Translated it means “Creating truth like glass from the furnace of inspiration”.
 Stop off at the Centre’s restaurant and bar, ffresh, which has an open kitchen where you can watch chefs prepare modern Welsh dishes from a spot with a great view across the bay.